 The other constant, completely human made, is South Florida's continuous reinvention.
 Every time I return, I am repatriated by the magic of Miami though never sure what to predict.
 Since the late 1800s, the onetime river of sawgrass bounded by sandy beaches has been reimagined by successive waves of settlers imprinting their dreams on South Florida - railroads and street cars, fanciful Art Deco residences and hotels, risk-taking Haitian and Cuba boat people, stylish Europeans and South Americans, world-renowned art and culture and today, ambitious billionaires from the Middle East, Russia and Asia who populate downtown skyscrapers and seaside condo canyons.

 And so, before I return each time, I selectively plan the Miami experience that will await me.
+Someone once called Miami "the end of complication," which I totally get.
 As a business womantraveler, I like to kick back between meetings, avoiding the difficult traffic and parking found in downtown, Coral Gables, South Beach and other popular neighborhoods, depending on the time of year or time of day.
 The good news is there is lots of diversification within the South Florida area so you can tailor your visit.
 To make it easier on your nerves, use a knowledgeable taxi, Uber or personal driver, rather than renting a car (unless you're venturing south to the Florida Keys or west to the Everglades).
 I've also found short-term apartment rentals (3-4 days) are quite available through VRBO or a local firm; they vastly expand your options, especially in high-rise apartments with views of the water and in well-situated hotels where they manage a block of units.

 Over the past year, I discovered that Coconut Grove - hip and cool 30 years ago, then declasse and "tired" until recently - has been remaking itself in the classic "boom-bust-and-boom" Miami style.
 After all, it was Miami's first neighborhood in 1837, and its funky, artsy personality remains as glass-wrapped high rises line up along South Bayshore Drive.
 I enjoyed the elegant Ritz-Carlton Coconut Grove (3300 Southwest 27th Ave., 305.644.4680) more before new high rise construction hemmed in some of the views, yet the service is impeccable and the dining and cocktail scene are classy.